How to Have More Energy & Feel Amazing

 Sunlight deprivation is one reason that people feel tired.
 Research suggests that light stimulates brain chemicals that improve mood and energy levels.

-Sunshine can also stimulate your body to produce hormone D which can also boost your energy levels.
+Sunshine can also stimulate your body to produce hormone D, boosting your energy levels.

 8 | Workout

-Exercise increases energy levels in a few different ways.
-One way is by increasing mitochondria.
-Mitochondria are tiny, energy-producing organs found in every cell of the body.
+Exercise increases energy levels in several different ways.
+One way is by increasing mitochondria, tiny, energy-producing organelles in almost every human cell.

-Another way is by increasing blood flow which helps deliver more oxygen throughout the body.
-Oxygen helps to create energy.
-Therefore, as more oxygen is being delivered throughout our bodies, energy is increased.
+Another way exercise increases energy levels is by increasing blood flow, which helps deliver more oxygen throughout the body.
+Oxygen helps to create energy—therefore, as more oxygen is delivered throughout our bodies, energy increases.

 If you’ve tried all the suggestions on this list and you’re still struggling with low energy, you may be dealing with a serious health problem.